fleetdm/fleet/docs/02-Deploying/FAQ.md

 ## Does Fleet support MySQL replication?

 You can deploy MySQL or Maria any way you want.
 We recommend using managed/hosted mysql so you don't have to think about it, but you can think about it more if you want.
-We support read replicas, you can read more about MySQL configuration [here](./02-Configuration.md#my-sql).
+Read replicas are supported, you can read more about MySQL configuration [here](./02-Configuration.md#my-sql).

 ## What is duplicate enrollment and how do I fix it?